 Although the app provides a ton of information, one of Mint’s most useful features is its budgeting tool.
 Based on your spending habits and average spending in each category, Mint will provide a monthly budget that it thinks you should adhere to, which can help you not only budget better but also save you money.
 Of course, you can customize the budget based on your particular needs and desires, but having the system guide you can be extremely helpful, especially if you aren’t sure where to start.

-Then Mint will monitor your progress and send you notifications if you go over your budget in any category.
-It’s also very easy to log into Mint on a daily basis, see your individual progress and track any goals you’ve set up.
+Once your budget is set up, Mint will monitor your progress and send you notifications if you go over your budget in any category.
+It’s also very easy to log in to Mint on a daily basis, see your individual progress and track any goals you’ve set up.